 In the event that an office is vacated, the Board of Directors will appoint a replacement for the remainder of the year or term.

 The Western Section will hold a sectional meeting.
 The Board of Directors will be responsible for the program and other necessary arrangements for the Western Section Meeting.
 The Board of Directors will have the authority to cancel a Western Section Meeting if circumstances make such action necessary or desirable and will have the authority to set a registration fee.
 There will be a Western Section Business Meeting held annually, at a time and place to be selected by the Board of Directors.
 The members in attendance at the annual business meeting will constitute a quorum for transacting business of the Western Section.

 Standing committees, special committees, and program committees will be appointed as considered necessary by the President.
 The President will be responsible for notifying persons selected of their appointments to committees and for making replacements in the event that selected persons are unable to serve.

 Changes to the Constitution

-Amendments proposed to the Constitution of the Western Section may originate from the Western Section Executive Committee or may be proposed by a petition signed by at least 10 qualified members of the Western Section.
+Amendments proposed to the Constitution of the Western Section may originate from the Western Section Board of Directors or may be proposed by a petition signed by at least 10 members of the Western Section.
 The Secretary-Treasurer must notify the membership of the Western Section of proposed changes at least 30 days before action on such changes can be taken.
 Changes to the Constitution can be approved by mail and/or electronic ballot or by a vote at the annual Business Meeting of the Western Section.
 A change will be approved only if two-thirds of the mail and/or electronic ballots returned approve the change or if two-thirds of the members in attendance at the annual business meeting approve the change by vote.